 - Under the activity dashboard, you will see two options – Shared With and All Viewers.

-- The All Viewers option is for those who have viewed your docs file along with the time.
+- The “All Viewers” option is for those who viewed your docs file along with the time.
 You can also filter the view list by time.

-- The “sharing history” section is for those who want to check who they shared and unshared the file with.
+- The “Sharing History” section is for those who want to check who they shared and unshared the file with.

 2. Get the G-Suite Activity Monitor

 G-Suite is mainly used by people who use Google Docs for collaboration.
 So, if you want to collaborate with others, you can get G-Suite.
 It allows you to track the total viewers on your Google Docs through the Activity Monitoring tab.
-Here’s how you can use the G-Suite tab for activity monitoring:

 Just like the method above, this trick will help you track the total viewers of your file along with the time they viewed it.
 You could also check it with the upper arrow on the right corner of the screen.
 Note that G-Suite is a paid version and probably the only way to get access to the information about who viewed your google docs.